piloujp/Postcode_auto/readme.txt

 An external jQuery plugin is used to display multiple possible answers in a JavaScript popup tool window:
 PowerTip  from Steven Benner at https://stevenbenner.github.io/jquery-powertip/.

-'Postcode auto fill' is provided with height countries data/tables: United States, Spain, France, Germany Italy, Swiss, Liechtenstein and Japan.
+'Postcode auto fill' is provided with nine countries data/tables: United States, Spain, France and its territories, Germany, Italy, Swiss, Liechtenstein (included with Swiss), Australia and Japan.
 If you want to add a country, you must build a new table with necessary data and add some php code (in SWITCH loop) to the ajax query function.
 Instructions for that are at the end of this files.

 INSTALL: